karkman/Metagenomics2021/Day3/README.md

 `anvi'o` wants sequence IDs in your FASTA file as simple as possible.
 Therefore we need to reformat the headers to remove spaces and non-numeric characters.
 Also contigs shorter than 5000 bp will be removed.
+Because *Igor* deleted the assembly files we need to skip this step...

 ```bash
 anvi-script-reformat-fasta ../ASSEMBLY_MEGAHIT/Sample03/final.contigs.fa \